RESEARCH STARTER

 Context

 Since the early years of the nineteenth century, when John Dalton proposed his atomic theory, chemists have continually searched for appropriate models of the varied forms of material found in the natural world.
-Nowhere has this search been more demanding, and to an amazing degree successful, than in the world of living organisms.
+Historically, this search has been both demanding and highly successful in the world of living organisms.
 The study of biology has often looked to organic chemistry for answers to its fascinating problems.
-From the years between World War I and II, this scientific interdependence became so intense that the field of inquiry known as biochemistry was born.
+In the years between World War I and II, this scientific interdependence became so intense that the field of inquiry known as biochemistry was born.
 Both of these fields of study involve attention to the chemistry of the single element carbon, which has a degree of centrality that borders on the incomprehensible.

 Why is it that, with approximately ninety different elemental substances available, one of them should form the essential structure of all molecules associated with living matter?
 While the scientific method does not lead to answers to such absolute questions, the current models of the carbon atom and its compounds have been examined profitably to see how they help to shed light on the world of natural molecules.
 The enormous variety and the fragile nature of the molecules of living matter presented formidable problems from the beginning of modern chemistry.

-Friedrich Wohler, the nineteenth century German master who is generally given credit for opening up organic chemistry to serious exploration, once felt despair at ever making sense of such a complex field.
-He compared the organic or carbon chemistry of the 1830's to "a primeval tropical forest full of the most remarkable things, a dreadful endless jungle into which one does not dare enter for there seems to be no way out."
-Beginning in the nineteenth and continuing into the twentieth century, organic chemists were the creators of a variety of materials: the synthetic preparation of natural products such as ethyl alcohol and penicillin; the creation of materials never found in nature, such as sulfa drugs and polyethylene; and the modification of natural materials to improve their desirable properties and remove their undesirable properties, such as morphine and steroids.
+Friedrich Wohler, the nineteenth-century German master who is generally given credit for opening up organic chemistry to serious exploration, once felt despair at ever making sense of such a complex field.
+He compared the organic or carbon chemistry of the 1830s to “a primeval tropical forest full of the most remarkable things, a dreadful endless jungle into which one does not dare enter for there seems to be no way out.”
+Beginning in the nineteenth and continuing into the twentieth century, organic chemists were the creators of a variety of materials: the production of natural products such as ethyl alcohol and biologically derived compounds such as penicillin; the creation of materials never found in nature, such as sulfa drugs and polyethylene; and the modification of natural materials to improve their desirable properties and remove their undesirable properties, such as morphine and steroids.

 Principal terms